Skip to content

 • Swap is configured: Unlike most other LXCs in this homelab, komodo has 8 GB swap - useful because MongoDB can have large memory requirements during indexing.

 • Periphery on managed hosts: Each host managed by Komodo must run the periphery agent.
-On docker-host this runs as periphery.service.
 The agent opens an outbound connection to Core - no inbound firewall rules are needed on the managed host.

 • KOMODO_HOST must be set correctly: The default value in the community script template is https://demo.komo.do.
 This must be changed to the actual host URL (http://192.168.0.105:9120), otherwise webhooks and OAuth redirects will be broken.